oracle-samples/oci-data-science-ai-samples/jobs/README.md

 - Learn the basics of how policies work: [How Policies Work](https://docs.oracle.com/en-us/iaas/Content/Identity/Concepts/policies.htm#How_Policies_Work)
 - Check the [OCI Data Science Policies Guidance](https://docs.oracle.com/en-us/iaas/data-science/using/policies.htm)
 - Provision your policies with the [Oracle Resource Manager Template for Data Science](https://docs.oracle.com/en-us/iaas/data-science/using/orm-configure-tenancy.htm)

+## Local Enviroment Setup

+If you anticipate to test run jobs code on your local environment, you have to install OCI SDK and configure your [API Auth Token](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm).

+The OCI API Auth Token is used for the OCI CLI and Python SDK, as well as all other OCI SDK supported languages.
+Follow the guidance from the online documentation to configure it: <https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm>

+At the high level the instructions are:

+- (1) `login` into your Oracle Cloud
+- (2) `select your account` from the top right dropdown menu
+- (3) generate a new `API Auth Key`
+- (4) download the private key and store it into your `$HOME/.oci` folder on your local machine
+- (5) copy the suggested configuration and store it into config file under your home directy `$HOME/.oci/config`
+- (6) change the `$HOME/.oci/config` with the suggested configuration in (5) to point to your private key
+- (7) test the SDK or CLI

+For more detailed explanations, follow the instructions from our public documentation.

 ## Your First Job